Welcome to Forever: Plot

 Fox is a memory editor; his husband Gabe is a personal trainer.
 Both grew up on the island refugee camp of Aaru.
 Fox was adopted by a wealthy couple, while Gabe remained on the island until the camp closed.
 A terrorist attack on a NIL/E office wipes out most of Fox’s memories.
 The blast kills Gabe, from whom he was temporarily separated.
 Gabe’s memory backups are destroyed, rendering his death permanent.
 Fox checks into the Field of Reeds Center for Memory Recovery.

 Therapists at Field of Reeds begin recovering pieces of Fox’s memories.
 Fox recalls that Gabe would download into the bodies of his clients to work out for them.
-During one of these sessions, Gabe had sex with a client’s fiancé; after he confessed to Fox, they began seeing a marriage counselor, Darius.
-At a party, Fox publicly confronted Gabe’s client about the sexual encounter.
-This damaged Gabe’s career, and the two separated.
+Gabe had sex with a client’s fiancé while in the body of a client.Fox and Gabe began seeing a marriage counselor, Darius; they eventually separated.

 Present-day Fox panics and attempts to run away from Field of Reeds.
-He tries to row away in a kayak, but finds that no matter far he rows, he cannot leave.
-He learns that the entire memory center is a simulation.
+During his escape attempt, he learns that the entire memory center is a simulation.
 Fox recovers more memories.
 He sees scenes from his life with Gabe, mixed with scenes from the life of a man named Greg.
 In some scenes, Fox remembers meeting Gabe for the first time at a club.
 In other memories, he sees the life of Greg, an elderly janitor.
 Greg’s husband Zeke has died, and he begins dating a memory editor named Hector.
 After several months, Greg learns that Hector is a simulated personality based on Zeke.
-Initially he is upset, but Greg agrees to sign up for a NIL/E subscription program; he erases the knowledge of Hector being artificial.
+Initially he is upset, but Greg agrees to sign up for a NIL/E subscription; he erases the knowledge of Hector being artificial.
 However, the memory editing does not stick.
-Greg’s mental health slowly declines and he undergoes repeated memory excisions.
+Greg’s mental health declines and he undergoes repeated memory excisions.
 Greg brings a gun to his office and kills several staff members.
 Fox realizes that “Greg” was his own alter ego.
-After Gabe left him, Fox downloaded into Greg’s body and created another personality.
-“Zeke” was based on Gabe, as a way to preserve his happy memories of their relationship.
+After his separation from Gabe, Fox downloaded into Greg’s body, editing his own mind as a way to preserve his happy memories of their relationship.

 Field of Reeds therapists provide Fox with a “scrape,” which is a fictionalized version of Gabe created from Fox’s memories.
 The scrape begins recovering Gabe’s memories, which should not be possible.
 Fox comes to believe that the scrape is truly Gabe, a belief which is backed up by Khadija’s theories of the nature of memories.